 Carbon Management.
-AMP is taking action to report and reduce $CO_2$ and other greenhouse gas ("GHG") emissions, while also investing in $CO_2$ offset projects and research into carbon capture, storage, and sequestration technologies.
-AMP is investigating the options for various $CO_2$ offset projects, primarily agriculture-based projects that would capture or reduce $CO_2$ , methane, and $N_2O$ from livestock and other farm activities.
-AMP was the first municipal public power member of the Chicago Climate Exchange, the world's first voluntary, legally binding rules-based GHG emission reduction and trading system.
+AMP is taking action to report and reduce $CO_2$ and other greenhouse gas ("GHG") emissions, while also investing in $CO_2$ offset projects.
+AMP is investigating the options for various $CO_2$ offset projects, primarily agriculture-based projects that would capture or reduce $CO_2$ , methane, and $N_2O$ from livestock and other farm activities, as well as forestry projects.
+AMP was the first municipal public power member of the Chicago Climate Exchange, the world's first voluntary, legally-binding, rules-based GHG emission reduction and trading system.
 AMP is also a member of the Midwest Regional Carbon Sequestration Partnership, helping to support its examination of options for sequestering $CO_2$ once captured.